microsoft/rushjs.io-website/pages/configs/rush_json.md

     /**
      * If true, then `rush install` will report an error if manual modifications
-     * were made to the PNPM shrinkwrap file without running "rush update" afterwards.
+     * were made to the pnpm shrinkwrap file without running "rush update" afterwards.
      *
      * This feature protects against accidental inconsistencies that may be introduced
-     * if the PNPM shrinkwrap file ("pnpm-lock.yaml") is manually edited.
+     * if the pnpm shrinkwrap file ("pnpm-lock.yaml") is manually edited.
 When this
      * feature is enabled, "rush update" will append a hash to the file as a YAML comment,
      * and then "rush update" and "rush install" will validate the hash.
 Note that this does not prohibit
      * manual modifications, but merely requires "rush update" be run
-     * afterwards, ensuring that PNPM can report or repair any potential inconsistencies.
+     * afterwards, ensuring that pnpm can report or repair any potential inconsistencies.
      *
      * To temporarily disable this validation when invoking "rush install", use the
      * "--bypass-policy" command-line parameter.